DataDog/integrations-core/azure_iot_edge/README.md

 ## Overview

-[Azure IoT Edge][1] is a fully managed service to deploy Cloud workloads to run on Internet of Things (IoT) edge devices via standard containers.
+[Azure IoT Edge][1] is a fully managed service to deploy Cloud workloads to run on Internet of Things (IoT) Edge devices via standard containers.

 Use the Datadog-Azure IoT Edge integration to collect metrics and health status from IoT Edge devices.

-**Note**: this integration requires IoT Edge runtime version 1.0.10 or above.
+**Note**: This integration requires IoT Edge runtime version 1.0.10 or above.

 ## Setup